 When I got back, I dove back into the swing of things at PCC but it became more and more clear as the year progressed that, despite my excellent grades, an AAS program at a community college wasn't the best fit for me at that point.
 In the middle of the school year, I took and passed the written portion of the RID/NAD National Interpreter Certification exam (NIC), finished the year and left the program.

 I began doing workshops (online and in person), including one through Love2ASL, volunteer interpreting including for West Coast Haunters Convention) and low-risk community interpreting.
 I also did some coursework at Spartanburg College in South Carolina in preparation for my Educational Interpreter Performance Assessment (EIPA) exam.
 I took the test in early May 2013, and got back my passing score (3.7) in September, and got the chance to interpret for Trek in the Park, for a wedding and at the March Against Monsanto rally.

-I am finishing my student-teaching in Vancouver, WA, and am just now done commuting 90 miles each way, 4 days a week, to Monmouth, in pursuit of of of my Master's in Deaf and Hard-of-Hearing Education.
+I finished my student-teaching in Vancouver, WA, and have now completed an MA in US History.
 More information can be found at that link.